Originally posted May 2, 2018.

 Near the geographical center of the Pacific Ocean, almost halfway between the mainland US and Japan, lies a tropical island paradise known as the Hawaiian Islands.
 But through its very creation, this tropical paradise has a history of fire and fury.
 Formed over a period of millions of years, all from a single volcanic hotspot, the Hawaiian Islands were born from molten lava from deep below the Pacific Ocean that surrounds them.
 As the islands gradually moved with the Pacific Plate below it, new islands were formed from this volcanic hotspot.
 The entire island chain still moves up to four inches a year towards the northwest.

 The oldest of the most well-known islands is Kauai, followed by Oahu, the islands of Maui, and the newest, Hawaii Island, also known as the Big Island.
-Today there are five Hawaii volcanoes that are considered active, though some have been sleeping for over a century now.
-Haleakala (Maui) last erupted in 1790, Hualalai (Hawaii) last erupted in 1801, Mauna Loa (Hawaii) last erupted in 1984, Kilauea (Hawaii) has been continually erupting since 1983 and Lo’ihi (Hawaii), which is underwater off the coast of Hawaii Island.
+Today, there are five Hawaii volcanoes that are considered active, though some have been sleeping for over a century now: Haleakala (Maui) last erupted in 1790, Hualalai (Hawaii) last erupted in 1801, Mauna Loa (Hawaii) last erupted in 1984, Kilauea (Hawaii), which continually erupted from 1983 until late 2018, and Lo’ihi, which is underwater off the coast of Hawaii Island.

 Buyers of real estate on Hawaii Island should be aware of these potential hazards and that there may some limitations for home financing or construction loans, as well as homeowners insurance in some zones.
-Your real estate agent should be able to help you determine which lava zone a property is located in.
+Your real estate agent should be able to help you determine the lava zone in which a property is located.